ON PAR WITH PAUL: No. 2 At Black Creek with special guest Peyton Ogle

 The bunker that protects the green short left side of the bunker at Black Creek on No. 2 is similar to the small but very deep fairway bunker on No. 17 at St. Andrews, known as "The Road Hole Bunker."

-Signal Mtn. incoming senior and rising youth golfer Peyton Ogle chose the hole to play because of the bunker and the views it offers of Racoon Mountain.
+Signal Mountain incoming senior and rising youth golfer Peyton Ogle chose the hole to play because of the bunker and the views it offers of Raccoon Mountain.

-Ogle was the face of the last PGA related tournament in Chattanooga, the Nationawide Tour's Children's Hospital Classic at Black Creek in 2012.
+Ogle was the face of the last PGA related tournament in Chattanooga, the Nationwide Tour's Children's Hospital Classic at Black Creek in 2012.

 Children's Hospital remembered that and asked him to be the face of the tournament at Black Creek in 2012.